Stylopage: Geographical distribution and habitat

-Stylopage generally thrives in temperate, moist soils or decaying vegetation beds in temperate Northern hemisphere regions.
+Stylopage generally thrives in temperate, moist soils or decaying vegetation beds in temperate Northern Hemisphere regions.
 Since the discovery of the type specimens, multiple Stylopage species have been grown from soils across Eastern North America.
 Stylopage growth has been found as far west as Colorado, as far north as Michigan and Southern Ontario, and as far south as Florida.

 In addition, Stylopage can be found across Europe, with samples of multiple species collected from the United Kingdom, Ireland, and Germany.
 S. rhabdospora has also been cultured from samples obtained from the banks of the Sakawa River, in Japan.
 Drechsler initially reported that temperate, wet climates seem to promote the most growth of Stylopage species, and that North American summer temperatures were not conducive to its growth.
 Most samples of both nematophagous and amoebophagous species have been obtained from temperate riverbanks and forest floors, replete with rotting vegetation.
 More common species such as S. hadra and S. araea can be found ubiquitously in temperate Northern hemisphere leaf litter.

 Multiple Stylopage species have been reported from farmlands and agricultural soils in more tropical countries, albeit in areas and conditions with comparatively cooler climates.
 S. hadra, one of the most common nematophagous species, has been found in both Hawaii and India.
-S. leiohypha has been also been found in India.
+S. leiohypha has also been found in India.
 Multiple Stylopage species have been reported from temperate mountain forest floors in Kenya.
 Interestingly, there is evidence that S. hadra can grow in agricultural soils with moderate levels (up to 1.8 mmol) of lead contamination.

 Animal dung has also been a highly fruitful area for Stylopage culture sources.
 S. anomala, S. cymosa, S. grandis, S. leiohypha, and S. hadra can all be found on horse or sheep dung sourced from temperate farmlands in the United Kingdom and Ireland.
 S. grandis has also been found on sheep dung from temperate Argentinian farming areas.